-- 1. This antibody is intended for in vitro diagnostic (IVD) use by qualified personnel in laboratories only. - 2.
-Due to biological variability inherent to the expression of certain antigens and immunohistochemical procedures, appropriate positive and negative controls should be used alongside the tissue specimen.
-Staining and interpretation of results should be conducted in a certified, licensed laboratory, under the supervision and responsibility of a qualified pathologist. - 3.
+- 1. This antibody is intended for Research Use Only by qualified personnel in laboratories only. - 2.
+Due to biological variability inherent to the expression of certain antigens and immunohistochemical procedures, appropriate positive and negative controls should be used alongside the tissue specimen. - 3.
 This antibody, when used with the appropriate detection systems and reagents, detects antigen(s) that remain intact through the tissue fixation, processing and sectioning as described.
 Any deviation from these recommended procedures or improper handling may compromise the validity and/or analysis of the results.
 Do not use alcohol containing fixatives as those may result in a loss of staining activity. - 4.
 GenomeMe provides prediluted antibodies in a ready-to-use, optimally diluted format for use as instructed.
-Due to the potential for variation in tissue processing and fixation, it may be necessary to adjust the incubation time of the primary antibody for different tissue specimens. - GenomeMe provides concentrated antibodies in a format that requires dilution with GenomeMe Antibody Diluent.
-Use of a diluent different than that specified in the package insert must be validated by the user to ensure proper compatibility with the antibody.
+Due to the potential for variation in tissue processing and fixation, it may be necessary to adjust the incubation time of the primary antibody for different tissue specimens.

-- 6. The tissue specimen staining results must also take into account any clinical correlation with the patient's medical history and other diagnostic information.
-The user is responsible for the interpretation of results within the context of the patient. - Any discrepancies or unexplained results in control or tissue specimens can be reported to GenomeMe Customer Service at info@ genomeme.ca for further assistance.
+- GenomeMe provides concentrated antibodies in a format that requires dilution with GenomeMe Antibody Diluent.
+Use of a diluent different than that specified in the package insert must be validated by the user to ensure proper compatibility with the antibody. - 6.
+Any discrepancies or unexplained results in control or tissue specimens can be reported to GenomeMe Customer Service at info@ genomeme.ca for further assistance.
 Please refer to the troubleshooting section for common causes of issues. - False positive results may occur in tissue specimens due to the possibility of non-immmunological binding of substrate reaction products or proteins.
-False positive results may also occur subject to the type of immunostaining technique used, or due to the activity of pseudoperoxidase, endogenous peroxidase, or endogenous biotin. - Due to the effect of autoantibodies or natural antibodies, normal sera from an animal source that is the same as the secondary antisera may result in false negative or false positive results when used in blocking steps. - 10.
+False positive results may also occur subject to the type of immunostaining technique used, or due to the activity of pseudoperoxidase, endogenous peroxidase, or endogenous biotin. - Due to the effect of autoantibodies or natural antibodies, normal sera from an animal source that is the same as the secondary antisera may result in false negative or false positive results when used in blocking steps. - 9.
 Non-specific staining with horseradish peroxidase may be observed when using tissues containing hepatitis B surface antigen due to the patient's infection with the hepatitis B virus.